 Francesca from themoneyfox.com is a Mum of one, works part-time and runs her blog alongside a bunch of side hustles.
 Her blog From Pennies to Pounds shows ways of earning extra money from home, saving money and learning how to budget and manage your money better.
 Francesca paid off debt and when she became a single mum managed to support both herself and her daughter.

 Financially – I’m grateful that I have found ways of earning extra that fit around my daughter and that she could get involved in as well.
 I’m grateful that I was able to pay off debt and get myself out of a horrible financial situation.
 Since paying off my debt I’ve been able to save up and pay for things that I’ve always dreamed about, such as laser eye surgery.
 Now I’m saving for a dream home with my girl and partner.

-In life – I’m grateful for my daughter, my partner for healing my heart, finding a job in school hours, being healthy and happy!
+In life – I’m grateful for my daughter, and my partner for healing my heart, finding a job during school hours, and being healthy and happy!